Sofianel5/bcfinal/README.md

 Creating an **Artificial Neural Network (ANN)** through the lens of calculus and precalculus.

 ## What is an Artificial Neural Network (ANN)?
+An **ANN** is

 ## How does our ANN work?
+Please reference the **Glossary of Functions** below for more info on the referenced functions.

+## What calculus principles are involved in this project?

+## What precalculus principles are involved in this project?

 ## Glossary of Functions
 `encode_one_hot`: